 This is how we can create csv log file in PowerShell.

-PowerShell create simple log file
+Create a simple log file using PowerShell

 Now, let us see how to create a simple log file in PowerShell.
 The PowerShell script will create a very simple log file and will log a text message.
 The file will be created on today’s date.